Stride-Apollo/Stride-Report/source/functionals.rst

 Scientific visualization
 ------------------------

 We have chosen for a lot of technologies to help build our visualization tool.
-For all the information on this topic we refer to our blogposts.
+We use electron to build a native cross-platform desktop application with web technologies like javascript and css.
+Electron is able of extracting a buildable executable tool which is what we want for our visualization tool.
+Due to usage of web technologies we have access to a number of useful libraries.
+We use mapbox for the mapview, plotly for elegant graphs, angularjs for the dynamic content of our tool and material design lite for the overall styling.
+Once we were all acquainted with these new languages development went very smooth.

 The development of the tool is in its final stages, but we risk spending a lot of time on this, since visualizing is just so fun and rewarding.